How to accept gifts you don’t want

 We’ve all been there!
-Your child unwraps a present on Christmas morning and it’s the loudest, brightest, most annoying battery-operated piece of plastic junk you have ever seen.
-I’m sure this plastic monstrosity was given with the best of intentions and from the bottom of someone’s heart (Or it was an Amazon afterthought.), but that doesn’t change the fact that this isn’t a toy you approve of for your child.
+Your child unwraps a present on Christmas morning or on their birthday and it’s the loudest, brightest, most annoying battery-operated piece of plastic junk you have ever seen.
+I’m sure this plastic monstrosity was given with the best of intentions and from the bottom of someone’s heart (or it was an Amazon afterthought…), but that doesn’t change the fact that this isn’t a toy you approve of for your child.
 So, the issue is: how to accept gifts you don’t want.

 What types of toys make the best Montessori gifts?

 We Montessori parents have specific types of toys and activities we like for our children.
 We like natural materials, toys that require the child to actively engage in play, and we want items that have educational value, but not the mainstream idea of what “educational value” is.

 We like toys for our children that challenge them to figure things out on their own; “brain training” items, and we follow our children’s interests, paying close attention to their schemas.

 I’m not insinuating that non-Montessori parents don’t care about any of these things.
 But from what I read in books and on social media sites, I’ve learned that Montessori parents tend to be…pickier when it comes to receiving gifts.

 And how to accept gifts that you don’t want; gifts that don’t align with our values and parenting goals is a common question I’ve come across.

 What to do if my children get non-Montessori gifts?